Family enjoying clean air in St. Louis, MO

 The Ideal Temperature for Your Furnace This Winter

-What is the Ideal Temperature for Your Furnace during the Winter?
 There are two integral factors when choosing the temperature for your home heating this winter.
 The first is to ensure that you and your family are comfortable throughout the season.
 The other is to avoid the high costs that are often associated with heating a home in an area like St. Louis that has extremely cold winters.
 With that in mind, let us explore some strategies that you can use to strike a balance between comfort and savings.
 Your Ideal Winter Temperature Is Not Fixed Having a fixed temperature setting that is used 24 hours a day is wasteful for the average home.
 In fact, the EPA advises that the average home can save up to 10% just by lowering their thermostat 10 degrees for an eight-hour period each day.
 There are even greater savings available when you consider that the usual household will have at least three phases within a 24-hour period in which a distinct temperature can be set: away from the home, at home and awake, and at home and in bed.
-Programmable and Smart Thermostats While it is possible to control the various temperature periods...
+Programmable and Smart Thermostats While it is possible to control the various temperature periods of a day with a manual thermostat, it is not recommended....

 View Article